Cape Town Central

 • the Cape Town cycle tour is in March info@cycletour.co.za

-• The Cape Town and Winelands film festival in March
+• The Cape Town and Winelands Film Festival in March

-• In April the two oceans marathon
+• In April the Two Oceans marathon is held.

 • The wine affair at the V & A waterfront in May

-• Cape Town Art week in July
+• Cape Town Art Week in July

 • Cape Town Fashion Week is in August